SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 ### Preparation

-Preparation is the flush-time normalization step that turns recorded intent into backend-ready geometry and metadata.
-It is split across two stages:
+Preparation is the normalization step that turns recorded intent into backend-ready commands.

-1. `DrawingCanvasBatcher<TPixel>.PrepareCommands(...)` runs first and only when needed.
-It applies command transforms, expands strokes to fill paths, and applies clip paths so that clipped commands reach the backend as ordinary fills.
-It also expands dashed strokes when a stroke pattern is present.
+`DrawingCanvasBatcher<TPixel>.PrepareCommands(...)` runs only when needed.
+It applies command transforms, expands strokes to fill paths, applies clip paths so clipped commands reach the backend as ordinary fills, and expands dashed strokes when a stroke pattern is present.
-2. The CPU backend then calls `FlushScene.Create(...)`, which lowers each command into a row-oriented retained representation through `TryPrepareFillPath` / `TryPrepareStrokePath`.
-That is where prepared rasterizable geometry is built, brushes are bound to the prepared coordinate space, and bounds and raster interest are recomputed.

-Preparation is where the architecture moves from "what the caller asked for" to "what the backend can execute".
+Preparation stops at `DrawingCommandBatch`.
+Backend-specific lowering happens after that, inside `IDrawingBackend.CreateScene(...)`.

-### Scene
+### Command Batch

-`CompositionScene` is the prepared batch handed to the backend.
-It contains the command stream and scene-level facts such as whether layers are present.
+`DrawingCommandBatch` is the prepared command range handed to the backend.
+It contains the command stream for one contiguous range and scene-level facts such as whether that range contains layer boundaries.

 It is the backend handoff boundary.